ploetz-zeller/symbio-documentation/docs/admin/installation-guide/saml-configuration/4_example-adfs.md

 __Hint__

-If you like to hide a specific login, e.g. for external non-AD users, by switching "Visible" from Yes to No, you can still reach the site by using the auth provider login explicately.
+If you like to hide a specific login, e.g. for external non-AD users, by switching "Visible" from Yes to No, you can still reach the site by using the auth provider login explicitely.
 Example: https://processes.example.com/Collection/Storage/viewer/1033/Auth/Custom/SamlLegacy
 where "SamlLegacy" is your SamlAuthProviderId in Symbio.